Simulation structures

 can be altered at each timestep (by

-modifying the resource field RapierConfiguration::gravity
+modifying the component field RapierConfiguration::gravity).

 Learn more about per-rigid-body gravity modification in the dedicated section.